ljj7975/honk/README.md

 ### Recording audio

+`PersonalizedSpeechDataset` generates dataset where user specific audio is mixed up set 'keep_original' to True to only replace subset of data with user data and set it to False to generate dataset which only consists user audios set `exp_type` to set experiment type.
+Valid options are `epochs`, `data_size`, `lr`, `all`.
+Default is `all` where it runs all 3 experiments

+### Recording audio

 You may do the following to record sequential audio and save to the same format as that of speech command dataset:
 ```
 python -m utils.record